Man working at desk on laptop with a notepad, pen, and coffee mug nearby.

 Alternatives to paying a credit card with another credit card

 According to the Consumer Financial Protection Bureau, it’s important to assess your financial situation to help you understand exactly why you’re in debt before taking out a loan.
 One solution is to review your spending habits to determine if you’re spending more than you’re earning.
-If so, you can try using a mobile banking app to set spending alerts or a personal spending limit across multiple credit cards.
-And if paying your monthly credit card bill becomes difficult or even impossible, you could explore credit card debt relief
+If so, you can try using online banking or a mobile banking app to set spending alerts, auto bill pay, or a personal spending limit across multiple credit cards.
+And if paying your monthly credit card bill becomes difficult or even impossible, you could explore credit card debt relief.

 Overall, thinking twice before using one credit card to pay down another is important.
 While it may seem like a convenient solution, there are drawbacks to consider and options to weigh.